vmware-tanzu/community-edition/docs/site/content/docs/assets/aws-clusters.md

 This section describes setting up management and workload clusters for Amazon EC2.

+Ensure that you have set up your AWS account to be ready to deploy Tanzu clusters.
+Refer to the [Prepare to Deploy a Management or Standalone Cluster to Amazon EC2](../aws) docs for instructions on deploying an SSH key-pair and preparing your AWS account.

 1. Initialize the Tanzu Community Edition installer interface.

     ```sh